These 20 Countries That Will Pay You to Move There (2024 Edition)

 Spain (Ponga)

-The biggest catch is that the family has to legally bind themselves to live in Ponga for at least 5 years, but who would want to live in this tiny slice of heaven.
-Spain might be one of the easiest countries to immigrate to, but this incentive is an absolutely spectacular opportunity.
+The biggest catch is that the family has to legally bind themselves to live in Ponga for at least 5 years, but who wouldn’t want to live in this tiny slice of heaven?

 Austria